galaxyproject/galaxy-hub/content/news/2023-01-24-gpu-jupyterlab-galaxy/index.md

 be downloaded to any laptop or personal computer (having at least 20 GBs of space) or any other compute infrastructure from [Docker hub](https://hub.docker.com/layers/anupkumar/docker-ml-jupyterlab/galaxy-integration-0.2/images/sha256-e2d7e28a2f975523db0f5ac29c2e2ce3c7a35b061072098ad388d5b42ee86fba?context=repo) and used.
 If NVIDIA GPUs are available, the Docker container will automatically recognise them.
 Otherwise, it will run on CPUs.
 The scripts to run the container is mentioned in the [GitHub repository](https://github.com/usegalaxy-eu/gpu-jupyterlab-docker).
+In JupyterLab notebooks, additional packages to create different scientific analyses can be installed and development environments such as using `conda` or `mamba` can be created.

 ## Use-cases